-- 3.28 The current price control uses CPIH as the general measure of inflation which is applied to inflate determined values from base year prices when calculating the maximum allowed unit price of electricity in tariff year prices.
+3.33 The current price control uses CPIH as the general measure of inflation which is applied to inflate determined values from base year prices when calculating the maximum allowed unit price of electricity in tariff year prices.
 The index of October is used for the relevant regulatory year.
-We intend to continue to use CPIH as the general measure of inflation for the 2025-2029 price control. - 3.29 We intend to use the 2022/23 tariff year as the base year for the price control for the submission of regulatory data and statement of determined values.
+We intend to continue to use CPIH as the general measure of inflation for the 2025-2029 price control.

+- 3.34 We intend to use the 2022/23 tariff year as the base year for the price control for the submission of regulatory data and statement of determined values. - 3.35 In response to our consultation, respondents agreed with the continued use of CPIH as a general measure of inflation for the Power NI price control.